-After the child is assigned, the advocate gets to know the child and the child’s family.
-The advocate will also be fully informed of the particular situation.
-This enables the advocate to paint a full picture of what is best for the child, assisting the judge to make a decision regarding whether a child should be reunited with her family or whether other options should be explored.
+After the child is assigned, the advocate gets to know the child and the child’s family in order to be fully informed of their particular situation.
+This enables the advocate to paint a full picture of what is best for the child, assisting the judge in making decisions regarding the child reuniting with his or her family or whether other options should be explored.

 Role of the CASA Advocate

-Each advocate is assigned a child or family to work with for an average of 17 months.
+Each advocate is assigned one child to work with for an average of 17 months.
 The most important aspect of the advocate role is to stay unbiased.
-He or she will take the time to get to know the family, understand what brought the child into the foster care system, and then determine whether the child can be reunited with his family.
+The advocate will take the time to get to know the child’s family, understand what brought the child into the foster care system, and determine whether the child can be reunited with his or her family.

 All volunteers are provided with a wonderful support system.
 If an advocate needs another opinion or backup for a court appearance, CASA steps in.
 CASA volunteers are able to impact a child’s life for the better, and they describe their time volunteering as a life-changing experience that makes our community a better place.

 How to Volunteer as an Advocate

-If you are interested in volunteering with CASA as an advocate, you can apply online through the CASA website.
-You will then be contacted by a CASA representative.
-Once the application has been approved, you will undergo an intensive interview process, followed by a background check.
+If you are interested in volunteering with CASA as an advocate, you can apply online through the CASA of Travis County website and will be contacted by a CASA representative.
+Once your application is approved, you will undergo an intensive interview process, followed by a background check.

 How Else Can I Help?

-Volunteering your time as a CASA advocate is a big commitment.
-There are other ways to volunteer, if the time requirements don’t work for you.
-For example, every year CASA organizes a Super Hero Run to benefit the organization.
-Over 3,500 people participate!
-Volunteers are always needed to facilitate this major event.
+Volunteering as a CASA advocate is not always possible for everyone.
+However, there are other ways to help out and volunteer.
+For example, every year CASA organizes CASA Superhero Run to benefit the organization.
+Over 3,500 people participate, and CASA needs volunteers each year to facilitate this major event.

 @theAustinot would like to know: